McMurdo Dry Valleys

-The McMurdo Dry Valleys are a row of largely snow-free valleys in Antarctica, located within Victoria Land west of McMurdo Sound.
-The Dry Valleys experience extremely low humidity and surrounding mountains prevent the flow of ice from nearby glaciers.
-The rocks here are granites and gneisses, and glacial tills dot this bedrock landscape, with loose gravel covering the ground.
-It is one of the driest places on Earth and has not seen rain for nearly two million years.
+The McMurdo Dry Valleys are a series of largely snow-free desert valleys on the continental coastline of Victoria Land, Antarctica, east of the East Antarctic Ice Sheet and west of McMurdo Sound and the Ross Sea.
+The Dry Valleys are notable for being the coldest and driest desert in the world, as well as being the largest ice-free region in Antarctica; as a result, the Valleys have become a notable hotbed for scientific research in the Antarctic region.
+The Dry Valleys' unique climate is due to their location nestled within the Transantarctic Mountains along with high-pressure katabatic winds that scour away snowfall and humidity across the region.
+Surrounding mountains prevent the flow of ice from nearby glaciers.
+The region's geology is primarily granites and gneisses, and glacial tills dot the bedrock landscape, with loose gravel covering the ground.
+The Valleys are one of the driest places on Earth, though there are several anecdotal accounts of rainfall within the Dry Valleys.

-The region is one of the world's most extreme deserts, and includes many features including Lake Vida, a saline lake, and the Onyx River, a meltwater stream and Antarctica's longest river.
-Although no living organisms have been found in the permafrost here, endolithic photosynthetic bacteria have been found living in the relatively moist interior of rocks, and anaerobic bacteria, with a metabolism based on iron and sulfur, live under the Taylor Glacier.
+The region includes many features including Lake Vida, a saline lake, and the Onyx River, a meltwater stream and Antarctica's longest river.
+Although no living organisms have been found in the permafrost here, endolithic photosynthetic bacteria have been found living in the relatively moist interior of rocks.
+Anaerobic bacteria, with a metabolism based on iron and sulfur, have also been found under the Taylor Glacier.

 The valleys are located within the McMurdo Valleys Antarctic Specially Managed Area (ASMA-2).